jeffmcmahan/aro/README.md

 ### Tuple Types

-To declare a tuple, pass an array literal to `Tuple`.
+To declare a tuple, pass a list of types to `Tuple`.

 ```js
 Tuple(String, Number, Boolean)